William Henry Strahan

-William (Bill, Will) Henry Strahan (21 September 1869 – 25 April 1915) was a member of the Toodyay Road Board who served with the 16th Battalion of AIF.
-He was killed in action on 25 April 1915 (the first day of the Gallipoli Campaign).
-Prior to enlisting with AIF Strahan was a volunteer member of the Australian Light Horse and Guildford Rifles where he held the rank of sergeant major.
+William Henry Strahan (21 September 1869 – 25 April 1915) was an Australian fruitgrower, soldier and poet.
+Before enlisting in the Australian Imperial Force (AIF) he was a member of the Toodyay Road Board in Western Australia.
+He was a sergeant in the 16th Battalion and was killed in action on 25 April 1915 (the first day of the Gallipoli Campaign).
+Prior to joining the AIF he was a volunteer member of the Australian Light Horse and Guildford Rifles where he held the rank of sergeant major.

 Strahan wrote The Bugle Call, which was published several times after his death.
 The verses were sent to King George V, prompting the response from the palace that Strahan had "acted up ... to the spirit of his utterances".

 Personal life

 Strahan was born on 21 September 1869, the son of James Strahan (1837–1918) and Susannah née Straghan (1841–1900), and grew up on the 100 acre farm and 25 acre family orchard in Toodyay.
 In 1895 he purchased the orchard from his father.
 Strahan married Ruth Ellen Monger (1872–1936) (the cousin of John Henry Monger) at St Stephen's Anglican Church, Toodyay on 25 April 1894.
 They had ten children: Olive Myrtle (1895), Herbert Elwell (1896), William (Jim) James (1898), Ruth Eileen (1900), Eric Forrest (1902), Gordon Phillip (1904), Byron Henry (1907), Margaret Esther (1909), Stephen Monger (1911) and Kelvin John (1913).

 Strahan served on the Toodyay Road Board and was a member of the Deepdale Fruitgrowers Association.
 Strahan was noted for arguing his position to his own benefit but he would concede when there was benefit to the wider community.
 It was this character which not only made Strahan well respected in the community but also saw him become one of the first people to enlist for the First World War.

 Strahan's son, Herbert Elwell (1896–1987), also fought in France with the 39th Battalion, First Australian Imperial Force in World War I.